mattermost/docs/source/collaborate/access-your-workspace.rst

     **Desktop app**

-    1. Download and install the Mattermost `desktop app </install/desktop-app-install.html>`__.
+    1. Download and install the Mattermost `desktop app </collaborate/install-desktop-app.html>`__.
     2. When prompted, enter the Mattermost server link and a display name for the Mattermost instance.
 The display name is helpful in cases where you connect to multiple Mattermost instances.
-See the `server connections </welcome/manage-multiple-server-connections.html>`__ documentation for details.
+See the `server connections </preferences/connect-multiple-workspaces.html>`__ documentation for details.
     3. Enter your user credentials to log into Mattermost.
     4. The team that displays first in the team sidebar opens.
 If you're not a member of a team yet, you're prompted to select a team to join.

   .. tab:: Mobile

-    1. Download and install the Mattermost `mobile app </deploy/use-prebuilt-mobile-apps.html>`__.
+    1. Download and install the Mattermost `iOS mobile app </collaborate/install-ios-app.html>`__ or the `Android mobile app </collaborate/install-android-app.html>`__.
     2. When prompted, enter the Mattermost server link and a display name for the Mattermost instance.
 The display name is helpful in cases where you connect to multiple Mattermost instances.
-See the `server connections </welcome/manage-multiple-server-connections.html>`__ documentation for details.
+See the `server connections </preferences/connect-multiple-workspaces.html>`__ documentation for details.
     3. Enter your user credentials to log into Mattermost.
     4. The team that displays first in the team sidebar opens.
 If you're not a member of a team yet, you're prompted to select a team to join.